There may be affiliate links in this post. Read my disclosure policy to learn more.

 Although the current construction is relatively new, it stands as a testament to the rich history of Lough Eske and the surrounding region.

-Needless to say that the fancy rooms make any guest feel like they were from the royal family, right?
-To top it all off, the surrounding garden is perfect for leisure walks and enjoy the Emerald Isle’s green landscapes.
+It’s obvious that the fancy rooms make any guest feel like they were from the royal family.
+To top it all off, the surrounding garden is perfect for leisure walks and enjoying the Emerald Isle’s green landscapes.

 Beyond that, if you’re still planning your trip to Ireland, be sure to include a road trip along the Wild Atlantic Way in your itinerary.
 Lough Eske is an ideal place to stay for anyone venturing Ireland’s most mesmerizing road, as this is the Northernmost castle in Ireland.